 Buddhist principles teach us that happiness can only ever be found within, and perhaps more importantly, nothing is missing from our lives.
 This One Thing Will Give You Everything You’ve Ever Wanted talks about this in more detail.

 If you choose to feel content with your life exactly as it is, that empty feeling of ‘lack’ will cease to exist.

 2. Maximise Your Potential As A Human Being

 Some say that as human beings we have an extraordinary ability to live in harmony with ourselves and others, along with the world and all of its inhabitants.
 Buddhism promotes such a way of life; it teaches us to maximise our potential through the use of the mind, the body, and of course the soul.

 Buddha believed that humans were a rare form of life.
 All species are unique in their own right and when you consider the size of the human race (7.4 billion) compared with other species, such as chicken, insects and rodents, (which each amount to tens of billions upwards), you realise that human life is a rarity.

-That’s not to say any species is less important, but as human beings, we have a choice to experience inner peace, compassion, kindness, empathy, and all of the other wonderful gifts that we possess.
+That’s not to say any species is less important, but as human beings, we have a choice to experience inner peace, compassion, kindness, empathy, for ourselves and everything else on this planet.

 Negative experiences that we encounter can serve as powerful lessons, should we allow them to.
-In this post I talk about how looking inward during times of difficulty is not something we tend to do naturally, we often look outside for blame, for answers and for healing.
-And yet, if we looked inside and searched for ways to grow off the back of a difficult situation, we would find many.
+Looking inward during times of difficulty is not something we tend to do naturally, we often look outside for blame, for answers and for healing.
+And yet, if we looked inside and searched for ways to grow off of the back of a difficult situation, we would find many.